 Any child who leaves school early for any reason must be signed out.
-To minimize disruptions in the learning process, it is requested that you not sign your child out early except in cases of doctor or dentist appointments or emergencies.
+To minimize disruptions in the learning process, it is requested that you not sign your child out early except in cases of absolute necessity or in the case of emergency.